 The Meaning of “Superficial”

-Basically, we need to understand these two aspects of reality and deconstruct the superficial level to also know the deeper level.
-When we successfully do that, we understand the full extent of reality.
+To understand these two truths, we need to deconstruct the superficial level in order to know the deeper level.
+When we successfully do that, we understand the full extent of what exists.
 In the term “superficial truth,” the great Indian Buddhist master Chandrakirti has explained the word “superficial” (kun-rdzob) as having three different meanings.
 “Superficial” means:

 - Something that obstructs seeing the deeper nature with which things exist.
 It obscures either the four noble truths or voidness, the absence of impossible ways of existing.

 - Something that depends on worldly convention.
 This is referring to things like categories.
-Categories are conventions, like the category "dog," or "good" or "bad."
-That obscures the objective reality that the categories refer to.
-Here again we're not talking about the reality of these things, we're just talking about the items themselves, so let's make that clear again.
+Categories are conventions, like the category “dog,” or “good” or “bad.”
+They obscure the members of the categories.

 We’re talking about something that covers over something else.
 So the appearance of something can hide how something actually exists.
 For instance, something that is made of parts seems like it is solid, but the appearance covers over the parts it’s made of.
 It appears solid, but it’s actually made of parts.
 Or when we speak of general categories of things, it obscures the individuality of the items that can be included in the categories.